stepanzabelin/clirio/README.md

 ##### Case 2.
 Match variants

-Using the `|` operator to set match variants for arguments.
+Using the `|` operator to set match variants for params.
 Multiple requests will be matched to one route
 The number of links separated by a space should be the same.